BryceGitHuba/Movie_Picker/README.md

 ### Acceptance Criteria:

--Given I am a new or returning user intending to access personalized movie recommendations, -When I navigate to the application's login page and enter my credentials, -Then I am directed to the homepage where I can begin to specify my movie preferences.
+- Given I am a new or returning user intending to access personalized movie recommendations,
+- When I navigate to the application's login page and enter my credentials,
+- Then I am directed to the homepage where I can begin to specify my movie preferences.
 <br>
--Given I am on the homepage ready to find a new movie to watch, -When I select my preferred movie genres and specify a year or range of years, -Then the application generates a list of recommended movies that match my selected criteria, offering a personalized viewing suggestion.
+- Given I am on the homepage ready to find a new movie to watch,
+- When I select my preferred movie genres and specify a year or range of years,
+- Then the application generates a list of recommended movies that match my selected criteria, offering a personalized viewing suggestion.
 <br>
--Given I have previously explored and selected several movies as my favorites or picks, -When I visit the 'My Picks' or 'Favorites' section of the application, -Then I am presented with a curated list of the movies I've marked as favorites, allowing me to easily access or modify my selections.
+- Given I have previously explored and selected several movies as my favorites or picks,
+- When I visit the 'My Picks' or 'Favorites' section of the application,
+- Then I am presented with a curated list of the movies I've marked as favorites, allowing me to easily access or modify my selections.
 <br>

 ### User Flow Diagram:

--User opens the application.
+- User opens the application.

--User is presented with the option to log in or sign up.
+- User is presented with the option to log in or sign up.

--If new user: User selects "Sign Up," enters required information, and creates an account.
+- If new user: User selects "Sign Up," enters required information, and creates an account.

--If returning user: User selects "Log In," enters credentials, and accesses the homepage.
+- If returning user: User selects "Log In," enters credentials, and accesses the homepage.

--Upon successful login or signup, the user is directed to the homepage.
+- Upon successful login or signup, the user is directed to the homepage.

--The homepage offers options to input movie preferences, such as genre selection and year or range of years.
+- The homepage offers options to input movie preferences, such as genre selection and year or range of years.

--After submitting preferences, the application processes the input.
+- After submitting preferences, the application processes the input.

--The user is then presented with a list of movie recommendations based on the specified genres and years.
+- The user is then presented with a list of movie recommendations based on the specified genres and years.

--Interacting with Recommendations
+- Interacting with Recommendations

--Option to Favorite: User can mark movies as favorites or picks for later viewing.
+- Option to Favorite: User can mark movies as favorites or picks for later viewing.

--From any page, the user can navigate to the 'My Picks' or 'Favorites' section.
+- From any page, the user can navigate to the 'My Picks' or 'Favorites' section.

--This section displays all the movies previously marked as favorites, allowing the user to modify or remove selections.
+- This section displays all the movies previously marked as favorites, allowing the user to modify or remove selections.

--Logout/Session End
+- Logout/Session End